giyugg/giyugg/README.md

 - 👋 Hi, I’m Kyle Acuna
 - 🏫 Studies at AMA IT - Grade 11 TVL ICT
 - 🌱 I’m currently learning HTML and CSS.
 Will expand my learning on JS, MySQL, and PHP in the future.
+- 🧑‍💻 My focus as of now is Java due to my academic requirements.
+See [here](https://github.com/kyleacuna/kyle_javapractice)
 - 💞️ Single
-- 📫 business.kyleacuna@gmail.com for business / school400763150103@gmail.com for school
+- 📫 business.kyleacuna@gmail.com

-- Now programming the backend of VARIANT Community using bbcode for osu!forum submissions.
+- BBcode programmer on [osu!](https://osu.ppy.sh/home) for VARIANT Communinity.
+- Java beginner programmer for my academic requirement in school.

 <!---
 kyleacuna/kyleacuna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.